What is neuropathy and chronic back pain?

 - Improper lifting — using the back instead of the legs to lift heavy objects can increase your risk of developing back or spine neuropathy.

 - Smoking — smoking can keep your body from delivering nutrients to the discs in the back.

 - Psychological conditions — people who suffer from depression and anxiety have a greater risk of developing back or spine neuropathy.

-Symptoms of back or spine neuropathy
+Symptoms of neuropathy in the back or spine

 Symptoms of back or spine neuropathy vary from case to case and person to person.
 Some people may have constant pain, and others may have pain that occurs periodically.
 Some patients may have pain that is triggered by a specific stimulus.